celpax/dailypulse-php/readme.md

 });
 ```
 A date member will also be returned indicating when the pulses per typical day was last updated.

+## User Interface Design

+We have released user interface elements, such as: colours, fonts, widgets available in the github project: [DailyPulse-Resources](https://github.com/celpax/dailypulse-resources)

+The resources provided match the User Interface of the DailyPulse Dashboard.

 ## Testing